-The current enrollment is about 900 students, in grades pre-k through fifth, including special needs pre-school, kindergarten, and moderate to profound intellectual disabilities, behavior disorders, and learning disabilities.
+The current enrollment is about 930 students, in grades pre-k through fifth, including special needs pre-school, kindergarten, and moderate to profound intellectual disabilities, behavior disorders, and learning disabilities.
 Woodland is ethnically, culturally and economically diverse and reflects our local community.
 This diversity provides students with the unique opportunity to grow and learn together while appreciating differences.
-We also offer instruction for advanced students and those indentified as Talented & Gifted (TAG), as well as English for Speakers of Other Languages (ESOL) Programs.
-In addition to academics, our students receive physical education, general music, and chorus.
+We also offer instruction for advanced students and those identified as Talented & Gifted (TAG), as well as English for Speakers of Other Languages (ESOL) Programs.
+In addition to academics, our students receive physical education, general music, technology and chorus.

 Woodland also has a diverse staff of 140 people.
 Our professional staff is highly qualified and continues to pursue additional training.
 Many of our staff hold masters degrees or higher.
 In addition, several staff members hold other certifications including reading endorsements, leadership, coaching, ESOL, TAG and more.
 Our innovative staff has received many awards and grants, including National Board Certification, Fulton County Teacher - and Support Professional-of-the-Year, and have been asked to present at various conferences such as GA STEM forum and Georgia Education Technology Consortium, Inc. (GaETC).

 In 2016, Woodland became the 16th elementary in the state of Georgia to become STEM certified.
 To earn STEM certification, the school submitted an application showing that it meets rigorous criteria, such as evidence of teacher collaboration, business and industry partnerships, high levels of math and science instruction and an integrated, project-based STEM curriculum.
 Our priority includes having educational initiatives that integrate engineering and the arts in the fields of math and science while incorporating the use of effective technology.
 We expose our students to a holistic teaching approach that integrates all of these subjects to increase student achievement.